 Confucius made regular use of the device of comparing the lofty values of a leader (君子/jūnzǐ) with the base instincts of a petty person (小人/xiǎorén).
-In Chapter 11 of Book 4, for example, he comments that while the former “pursues virtue” the latter only cares about the accumulation of material possessions.
-Leaders thus focus on improving themselves in order to better contribute to the common good of society, while a petty or small-minded people are only concerned with extracting as many material benefits as possible from it.
+In 4.11, for example, he comments that while the former pursues virtue and justice, the latter only cares about the accumulation of material possessions and gaining favors.
+Leaders thus focus on improving themselves in order to better contribute to the common good of society, while petty or small-minded people are only concerned with extracting as many personal benefits as possible from it.
 Continue reading Analects of Confucius Book 4: virtue never stands alone

 When you’re preparing a proposal, take some time to understand the needs and motivations of the person you’re going to pitch it to.

 Confucius said: “A leader pursues virtue; a petty person pursues land.
 A leader pursues justice; a petty person pursues favors.”

 What is your goal in life?
 To accumulate material comforts or to pursue a higher path?

 Confucius said: “A leader creates unity without taking sides.
 A petty person takes sides without creating unity.”
 (1)

 There are always going to be naysayers sniping away in the background when you implement a new initiative, but that shouldn’t discourage you from going ahead with it.
 Your role as a leader as a leader is to rise above the negativity and generate unity around your plan.
 Continue reading Leadership lessons from Confucius: creating unity